 CAT Normalization Process 2017: The normalization process of CAT 2017 is defined by the official conducting body of CAT, which is IIM Lucknow.
 CAT 2017 normalization process is basically a scoring and equating process for CAT 2017, on the basis of which students results are declared.
 As many as 2,31,067 candidates have applied for the test.
-CAT 2017 will be conducted on November 26 and the result will be announced in the second week of January 2018.
+CAT 2017 is being conducted on November 26, and the result will be announced in the second week of January 2018.
 Check all the details regarding the CAT 2017 normalization process in this article.

 The normalization process for CAT is defined by the conducting IIM, every year.
 This process is used to calculate CAT 2017 result of the students who had appeared in the test.